baleada/docs/assets/md/prose/components/blockquote.md

 `ProseBlockquote` is a dream come true for all you Twitter fiends out there!
 It comes with a full-featured tweet button that supports custom hashtags, shortened URLs, and mentions.

-`ProseBlockquote` renders a `section` as its root element, and its slot renders your actual `blockquote` element.

 :::
 ## Example
 :::